 1 Task: Power Control.

-This task ships with the core product (free) and is Task Server based.
+This task ships with the core product (free) and is Task-Server based.
 The idea is that we tell the Task Server to which the client last connected to try to reach the client.
 The task server does this with two packets: one is a broadcast packet, destination 255.255.255.255. this first packet is a UDP Packet that broadcasts the "magic packet" to the environment on which the server resides.
 The second packet is a TCP packet.
 This TCP packet is broadcast to the Tickle agents (Site Servers and designated clients).
 The first packet (UDP) is blocked by most routers due to the nature of the packet, and thus only works on the local segments.
-The second packet, being a TCP packet, is sent to each tickle agent which then broadcast within their local segment the "magic packet".
+The second packet, being a TCP packet, is sent to each tickle agent which then broadcasts within their local segment the "magic packet".
 The "magic packet" is a targeted broadcast to the MAC Address of the targeted machine.
 The Altiris "Wake on LAN" follows the standard conventions of industry standard for WoL.

 This task uses a "proxy agent" as configured in the Targeted Agent Settings to send a broadcast packet to the sleeping computer.
 It also ships with the main SMP product for free.
 It works by first finding a computer on the same "last known" subnet as the target, sending a packet to the agent on this subnet, which then sends out a broadcast packet with a target of the known MAC for the client you are trying to wake up.
 If there are no active or responding systems on that subnet, it will fail.
 And, because we don't know in "real time" which agents are active (vs the first method above that uses Task to know about current active status), it can be a bit of a hit and miss.